EmJ236590/EmK236590/README.md

 Hello, GitHub! 👋

-I'm <Your Name Here>, a student at Brigham Young University-Idaho interested in <Your Profession/Interests such as: computer science, data science, web development, machine learning, ...>.
-Welcome to my GitHub profile!
+I'm Emily Kraemer, a student at Brigham Young University-Idaho interested in Cybersecurity in the field of Digital Forensics Welcome to my GitHub profile!

 ## About Me